Science is my lawful husband

 As a sustainability advocate, program facilitator and educator I’m deeply committed to building capacity to solve the difficult problems that confront government, business and community sectors.

-I want to deep dive at the intersection of creativity and science to discover how to build the capacity of both individuals and organisations, breaking down barriers between disciplines and using creative tools to problem solve.
-The result ... better program and service delivery.
+I've deep dived into the intersection of creativity and science to discover how to build the capacity of both individuals and organisations, breaking down barriers between disciplines and using creative tools to problem solve and problem find.

 In 2016 I undertook research at Monash University (Victoria) to explore how small to medium sized enterprises could leverage current research on workplace organisational creativity to understand how to become more creative organisations.
 I'm extending this research to explore how the non profit sector and corporates can also benefit from enhanced workplace creativity.